jijiechen/Specs/Readme.md

 **Usage**

 It's a command line tool.
 It should be run after your main project which contains the step definitions has been compiled.
-To run it and generate the assembly to contain the fetaures, just restore NuGet packages, compile this project, and copy output into `packages\SpecFlow.2.1.0\tools` directory of your project(choose not to overwrite existing files), and execute following command:
+To run it and generate the assembly to contain the fetaures, just restore NuGet packages, compile this project, and execute following command:

 ```
-path-to-generate-to-assembly.exe "path-to-directory-containing-step-assemblies" [default-namespace]
+specs.exe generate "path-to-directory-containing-step-assemblies" [--assembly-name name]
 ```